Evolutionary algorithm: Virtual alphabets

 A possible limitation of many evolutionary algorithms is their lack of a clear genotype–phenotype distinction.
 In nature, the fertilized egg cell undergoes a complex process known as embryogenesis to become a mature phenotype.
 This indirect encoding is believed to make the genetic search more robust (i.e. reduce the probability of fatal mutations), and also may improve the evolvability of the organism.
 Such indirect (also known as generative or developmental) encodings also enable evolution to exploit the regularity in the environment.
 Recent work in the field of artificial embryogeny, or artificial developmental systems, seeks to address these concerns.
 And gene expression programming successfully explores a genotype–phenotype system, where the genotype consists of linear multigenic chromosomes of fixed length and the phenotype consists of multiple expression trees or computer programs of different sizes and shapes.

+Monte-Carlo methods

+Both method classes have in common that their individual search steps are determined by chance.
+The main difference, however, is that EAs, like many other metaheuristics, learn from past search steps and incorporate this experience into the execution of the next search steps in a method-specific form.
+With EAs, this is done firstly through the fitness-based selection operators for partner choice and the formation of the next generation.
+And secondly, in the type of search steps: In EA, they start from a current solution and change it or they mix the information of two solutions.
+In contrast, when dicing out new solutions in Monte-Carlo methods, there is usually no connection to existing solutions.

+If, on the other hand, the search space of a task is such that there is nothing to learn, Monte-Carlo methods are an appropriate tool, as they do not contain any algorithmic overhead that attempts to draw suitable conclusions from the previous search.
+An example of such tasks is the proverbial search for a needle in a haystack, e.g. in the form of a flat (hyper)plane with a single narrow peak.